rwev/coyote.life/content/articles/published/philosophy--free-speech-regulation.md

-Title: Free Speech and the Regulation Temptation
+Title: Free Speech & the Regulation Temptation
 Category: philosophy/politics
-Tags: freedom,rights,democracy
+Tags: liberty,democracy
 Status: published

 I value free speech, as is the base case for citizens of Western society.